Shahil3/zkp-auth/README.md

-# zkp-auth
+# authlite

-zkp-auth is a lightweight, modular authentication system based on **Zero Knowledge Proof** principles, providing secure, passwordless user authentication using public key cryptography.
+authlite is a lightweight, modular authentication system that enables secure, passwordless user login using public-key cryptography and challenge-response signatures.

 It is designed for developers who require secure, simple, and easily integratable authentication mechanisms in Java-based applications.

 ## Features

-- Passwordless login using Zero Knowledge Proof (ZKP)
+- Passwordless login using ECDSA-based challenge-response
 - Public key-based signup and verification
 - Stateless JWT token-based authentication
 - Testable with a fake in-memory server (no real HTTP setup required)